 Parameter Description mem_type This parameter provides a mechanism to describe what type of memory is being reallocated.
 DevPartner Error Detection currently defines the following memory types: MEM_MALLOC Describes blocks of memory returned from routines such as malloc, calloc, strdup, and so on.
 Memory of this type is freed using a routine similar to the C runtime library free routine.
 MEM_NEW Describes blocks of memory that are returns from operator new and are freed by operator delete.
 MEM_CUSTOM1 through MEM_CUSTOM9 Describes blocks of memory that must be paired with a particular deallocator.
 These types allow developers to declare their own custom memory allocators that do not interact with the standard memory allocators described above.
 DevPartner Error Detection will verify that a block of memory allocated with a given memory type is freed by a function of the same type.
 If the type doesn't match, DevPartner Error Detection will display a memory conflict error at runtime. param_num The number of parameters passed to your function.
 This value must be between 1 and 32.
 Provide the proper number of parameters when describing a user-written allocator function.
-Failure to provide the correct value can cause unpredictable results. address_value The parameter number that contains the pointer to the block being reallocated. size_value The parameter number that contains the size of the reallocated block of memory.
+Failure to provide the correct value can cause unpredictable results. address_value The number of the parameter that contains the pointer to the block being reallocated.
+The number of the first parameter is 1. size_value The number of the parameter that contains the size of the block to be reallocated.
+The number of the first parameter is 1. count_num This optional parameter describes calloc-like functions that accept size and count parameters.
+If specified, the count indicates how many blocks of the specified size should be allocated.
+If you omit this parameter, DevPartner Error Detection assumes that the count is always 1.